-Whether talking about cannabidiol or specific products like CBD oil, the topic seems to be on pretty much everyone's mind.
+Whether talking about cannabidiol or specific products like hemp oil, the topic seems to be on pretty much everyone's mind.
 With such interest and discussion, some facts are likely to get muddied by misinformation.
 Meanwhile, other information is likely to get lost as it is whispered down the lane.

 Let’s start by immediately giving you a 50/50 fact-myth.

 Depending on who you ask, the answers you receive may be a myth.
 So, we’re here to clear that up for any confused readers.